 What do I do if I’m sick?

-If you think you may have been exposed to COVID-19 and show symptoms, contact your healthcare provider or call 2-1-1 and get a COVID-19 test.
+If you think you may have been exposed to COVID-19 or show symptoms, contact your healthcare provider and get a COVID-19 test.
+Common symptoms are fever (100.4°F/38°C or higher), cough, sore throat, chills, aching body, having trouble breathing, tiredness, nausea, vomiting, diarrhea, headache, and new loss of taste or smell.

-If you are sick with a fever (100.4°F/38°C or higher) or cough, have trouble breathing, or suspect you have COVID-19, here’s how to help prevent the disease from spreading to people in your home and community.
+If you test positive for COVID-19 or suspect you have COVID-19, here’s how to help prevent the disease from spreading to people in your home and community:

 Isolate at home

 If you have COVID-19, isolate at home during the illness.
 You should restrict activities outside your home, except for getting medical care.

 Do not go to work, school or public areas.
 Avoid using public transportation, ride-sharing, or taxis.
 If you need groceries contactless delivery or pickup is preferred.
 2-1-1 can help with food shelf.